 California Dream Act Q&A

-The California Dream Act of 2011 allows students who meet AB 540 criteria to apply for and receive certain state and institutional financial assistance programs.
+The California Dream Act allows students who meet AB 540 criteria to apply for and receive certain state and institutional financial assistance programs.

 What are the AB 540 requirements?

-- The student must have graduated from a California high school or attained the equivalent prior to the start of the term (for example: passed the GED or California High School Proficiency exam)
+- AND The student must have graduated from a California high school or attained the equivalent prior to the start of the term (for example: passed the GED or California High School Proficiency exam).

-Complete and submit the affidavit to the Admissions & Recruitment
+- AND Complete and submit the affidavit to the Admissions & Recruitment.

 What assistance is available to AB 540 students?

 AB 131 allows students who qualify under the AB 540 to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.
 This law took effect on January 1, 2013.
-As such, eligible AB540 students at Cal State San Marcos who complete the California Dream Application will be considered for funding beginning Fall 2013 and Spring 2014 and thereafter.
+As such, eligible AB540 students at Cal State San Marcos who complete the California Dream Application will be considered for funding.

 How do I apply?